gworku/financial-news-analysis/README.md

 This project delivers a rigorous analysis of how financial news sentiment influences stock market behavior.
 By leveraging advanced Natural Language Processing (NLP) techniques integrated with robust financial analytics, we aim to:

-- Enhance predictive modeling capabilities at Nova Financial Solutions
+- Enhance predictive modeling capabilities at Nova Financial
 - Drive improved forecasting accuracy
 - Support strategic decision-making with actionable insights